zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 ## Summary

-In this exercise, you used the Azure AI Agent Service SDK and Semantic Kernel to create an agent.
+In this exercise, you used the Microsoft Agent Framework SDK to create an agent with a custom tool.

 ## Clean up